 This is the most famous and most-visited city in Brazil, and there’s a simple reason why: Rio de Janeiro is a terrific place!
 It represents the very essence of Brazil: nice people, beautiful beaches, lush mountains, music, party, culture, carnival … Rio has it all.
 This is where I spent most of my time in Brazil and I’ll always keep this “cidade maravilhosa” (marvelous city) in my heart.

 The main highlights are Cristo Redentor, Pão de Açucar and Copacabana beach.
 If you’re looking for alternative activities, you should hike up to Morro Dois Irmãos, have a beer in Rua dos Guimarães (Santa Teresa), get a tan in Praia Vermelha and visit a local community.
+Check out this tour: Christ the Redeemer, Sugarloaf and Selaron.

 2 – São Paulo